 NI 43-101 is a rule developed by the Canadian Securities Administrators that establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
-Unless otherwise indicated, all mineral resource estimates contained in this AIF have been prepared in accordance with NI 43-101 and the CIM Classification System.
+Unless otherwise indicated, all mineral reserve and mineral resource estimates contained in this AIF have been prepared in accordance with NI 43-101 and the CIM Classification System.